 In accordance with ASC 326, the Company performs a review of accounts receivables on a quarterly basis.
-During the year ended December 31, 2023, the Company recorded no material adjustments for credit losses in selling, general and administrative expense on the condensed consolidated statement of income related to accounts receivable.
-As of December 31, 2023, the allowance for credit losses was approximately \$0.1 million.
+During the years ended December 31, 2024 and 2023, the Company recorded no material adjustments for credit losses in selling, general and administrative expense on the condensed consolidated statement of income related to accounts receivable.
+As of both December 31, 2024 and 2023, the allowance for credit losses related to accounts receivable was approximately \$0.1 million.